 Visit the Salmon Ponds and wander around the 19th-century English gardens, feed the trout and dine at the cafe.

-You will need a Parks Pass to access Russell Falls.
+Our Tip: Mt Field is a national park, so you will need a Parks Pass to access Russell Falls.

 The Wall in the Wilderness is an art project to commemorate those who shaped Tasmania’s central highlands.
 The huon pine slab stands three metres high and one hundred metres long, carved by sculptor Greg Duncan.